wix-incubator/protractor-helpers/README.md

 # Protractor Helpers

 This library extends Protractor API with a commonly used API.
-It helps us write more understandable and clean tests with a well define separation between the test logic and the app under test logic.
+It helps write more understandable and clean tests with a well define separation between the test logic and the app under test logic.
 Consist of 4 extension types - elements, helpers, locators and matchers.

 ## Get Started
 * Get protractor-helpers via **[Npm](https://www.npmjs.com/)**: by running `$ npm install --save-dev protractor-helpers` from your console.